Mawerid/Mawerid/README.md

 ### :computer: List of technologies

 My main programming languages are Python and C++.
 I know both classical machine learning methods (linear regression, gradient boosting, SVM, naive Bayesian e.g.) and the theory of neural networks (especially convolutional networks).
-I also have experience in developing autonomous and controllable robotic systems.
-You can also check out my [Kaggle account](https://www.kaggle.com/maximmawerid).
+I also have experience in developing autonomous and controllable robotic systems. <!---You can also check out my [Kaggle account](https://www.kaggle.com/maximmawerid). --->

 You can see set of mostly used technologies and libraries below: